bladecoder/blade-ink-rs/README.md

 ## TODO

+- [ ] Optimize control command getname.
+Use static string array and address it by order.
 - [ ] Error handling
 - [ ] Cache components string in Path
 - [ ] Use OnceCell to lazy init the cache fields of RTObjects
 - [ ] Split large files. ex.
 Get the error handling out of the Story class.
 The performLogic
+- [ ] Story.state y VariablesState.default_global_variables shouldn't be optionals.